What Is Working Capital Turnover?

 Working Capital Turnover = Net Annual Sales ÷ Average Working Capital

-As a refresher, you can find your average working capital by adding your working capital at the beginning of the period (year) with your working capital at the end of the period (year) and dividing that number by 2.
+As a refresher, you can find your average working capital by simply adding your working capital at the beginning of the period (year) with your working capital at the end of the period (year) and dividing that number by 2.

 Working Capital Turnover Ratio Example